Steve Cooke (football coach): Coaching career

-On December 1st, 2019, Cooke was named as the director of soccer for Phoenix Rising FC.
+On 1 December 2019, Cooke was named as the director of soccer for Phoenix Rising FC.
 He was the first person to hold that role at the organization.
 As part of his duties, he helped launch the team's first professional academy program in March 2020 and made the club one of the founding members of Major League Soccer's elite player development platform, known as MLS Next.
 This program allowed Phoenix Rising FC's Professional Academy teams to compete against other academy squads, including those of MLS clubs.
 In his first season with the club in 2020, Phoenix Rising FC became the USL Western Conference Champions and made it to the USL Championship Final against the Tampa Bay Rowdies, but the game was cancelled due to the COVID-19 pandemic.

-In May of 2021 it was announced that Cooke had left Phoenix Rising and would join Seattle Sounders FC of Major League Soccer as the U17 head coach in the academy.
+In May 2021 it was announced that Cooke had left Phoenix Rising and would join Seattle Sounders FC of Major League Soccer as the U17 head coach in the academy.
 Cooke was soon promoted to the role of academy director but continued to be the U17 head coach until the end of the 2021/2022 season.
-That season was very successful for Sounders FC, under Cooke’s guidance, as the team lifted the highly prestigious Generation Adidas Cup in April 2022, by beating Tigres of Mexico 2–0 in the final.
+That season was very successful for Sounders FC, under Cooke's guidance, as the team lifted the highly prestigious Generation Adidas Cup in April 2022, by beating Tigres of Mexico 2–0 in the final.
 The Sounders also went on to win the MLS Next West division to conclude an exceptional season.

-On February 3, 2023, Cooke was named head coach of Atlanta United 2, Atlanta United's reserve team in MLS Next Pro.
-The move reunited him with Atlanta president and CEO Garth Lagerwey, the Sounders' general manager and president of soccer from 2015–2022.
+On 3 February 2023, Cooke was named head coach of Atlanta United 2, Atlanta United FC's reserve team in MLS Next Pro.
+The move reunited him with Atlanta president and CEO Garth Lagerwey, the Sounders' general manager and president of soccer from 2015 to 2022.